jaypatel98/2020-Mask-R-CNN-Project/README.md

 I was not able to upload my trained models because it is a large file.
 You will have to modify the model location and name on the predict jupyter lab to match your model.

-Finally, the all settings for running the model including how I loaded the annotations are in [Cell.py](main/Cell.py).
+Finally, all of the settings for running the model including how I loaded the annotations are in [Cell.py](main/Cell.py).
 This is where you will change the GPU usage, as well as the anchor points and minimum confidence levels.